Kylew-95/Kylew-95/README.md

   <div>
     <h2>Introduction</h2>
     <p>
 "Hi, I'm Kyle Williams.
-I originally hail from Clapham in South London, and I moved to Mitcham when I was 11 years old.
+I originally from Clapham in South London, and I moved to Mitcham when I was 11 years old.
 I'm an aspiring software developer with a diverse range of experiences.
 For the past two years, I have been streaming, where I produce music, engage in discussions on various topics, and connect with fellow producers and enthusiasts.
 Streaming has provided me with a platform to showcase my musical talents and build a community of like-minded individuals.

 Alongside my streaming activities, I am incredibly passionate about programming.
 I take great pride in the work I do in both fields.
 As an aspiring software developer, I have set my sights on honing my skills and becoming proficient in various programming languages, frameworks, and technologies.
 I believe that this multifaceted approach will enable me to make meaningful contributions to the industry and create innovative solutions.
     </p>